dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

     --package-destination-dir 'build-test-output-dir'
 ```

-When translated to C# string it looks awfull.
+When translated to C# string it looks just awfull.

 ``` csharp
 var command = "gcd nipkg build --content-src-dir 'testdata\\nipkg\\test-pkg-content' --target-root-dir 'BootVolume/manual-tests/gcd-build-test' --package-name 'gcd-build-test' --package-version '0.5.0-1' --package-destination-dir 'build-test-output-dir'
 ```

-But can easily be improved with array of strings.
+But can be easily improved with array of strings.
 ``` csharp
 var command = new  string[]
 {